I was hoping to do this debrief as a 700 club member, but today was just not my day.

 and gmat prep exams.
 I tried Kaplan

-and felt like their practice exams weren't indicative of my potential score.
+and princeton review and felt like their practice exams weren't indicative of my potential score.
 I was only able to get through half of the GMAT club tests

 and wish I could have got through more of them.